ytus/TIL/windows.md

+# Windows

-# How to find the password for a Wi-Fi network
+## How to find the password for a Wi-Fi network
 In cmd run:

 > netsh wlan show profile